James White (running back): 2019 season

-White scored his first touchdown of the season on a 10-yard pass as the Patriots defeated the Dolphins on the road by a score of 43–0.
-During Week 9 against the Ravens, he earned his first start of the season and rushed for 38 yards and his first rushing touchdown of the year along with catching two passes for 46 yards in the 37–20 road loss.
+During a Week 2 43–0 shutout road victory over the Dolphins, White scored his first touchdown of the season on a 10-yard pass.
+During Week 9 against the Ravens on Sunday Night Football, White earned his first start of the season and rushed for 38 yards and his first rushing touchdown of the year along with catching two passes for 46 yards in the 37–20 road loss.
 During Week 13 against the Texans on Sunday Night Football, White rushed 14 times for 79 yards including a career-long 32-yard rush and caught eight passes for 98 yards and two touchdowns in the 28–22 road loss.

-Overall, White finished the 2019 season with 263 rushing yards and one rushing touchdown to go along with 72 receptions for 645 receiving yards and five receiving touchdowns.
+White finished the 2019 season with 67 carries for 263 yards and a touchdown to go along with 72 receptions for 645 yards and five touchdowns in 15 games and one start.

 2020 season

-A few hours prior to the Patriots' Week 2 game against the Seahawks on Sunday Night Football, White's father died in a car crash and his mother was left in critical condition.
-He was listed as an inactive player for the game.
-During the game, teammate Devin McCourty ran up to the camera and yelled "28, we love you bro!" after he recorded a pick six.
-In Week 12, White scored two rushing touchdowns in the 20–17 victory over the Arizona Cardinals.
-He finished the 2020 season with 35 carries for 121 rushing yards and two rushing touchdowns to go along with 49 receptions for 375 receiving yards and one receiving touchdown.
+A few hours prior to the Week 2 matchup against the Seahawks on Sunday Night Football, White's father died in a car crash and his mother was left in critical condition.
+White was listed as an inactive player for the game.
+During the 35–30 road loss, teammate Devin McCourty ran up to the camera and yelled "28, we love you bro!" after recording a pick six.
+During Week 12, White scored two rushing touchdowns in the 20–17 victory over the Arizona Cardinals.

+White finished the 2020 season with 35 carries for 121 yards and two touchdowns to go along with 49 receptions for 375 yards and a touchdown in 14 games and no starts.

 2021 season

 On March 25, 2021, White re-signed with the Patriots on a one-year, $2.5 million contract.

-He suffered a hip injury in Week 3 and was placed on injured reserve on October 1, 2021.
+During a Week 3 28–13 loss to the New Orleans Saints, White rushed for six yards before suffering a hip injury in the second quarter.
+He was placed on injured reserve on October 1, 2021.

+2022 season and retirement

 On March 15, 2022, White signed a two-year, $5 million contract extension with the Patriots.
-Despite this, he announced his retirement via Twitter on August 11, 2022.
+Despite this, he announced his retirement via Twitter on August 11.